commbasedsedev

 The feedback we’ve received from Park Superintendent Sara Cavanaugh, who manages Croton Point Park and Croton Gorge and oversees staff, has been overwhelmingly positive.

-“Westchester County Parks looks for ways to include and employee all members of our community.
+“Westchester County Parks looks for ways to include and employ all members of our community.
 CBS provides an extra helping hand in keeping our facilities beautiful for the public.
 My experience working with them has been extremely positive.
 We rely on them heavily to help us out during the busy season, and they come into the office to start their day with a good attitude and a smile.
 We are so appreciative of the work they do!”

 Sara Cavanaugh, Park Superintendent Tweet